CodeMaster7000/Wikipedia-Summary-Generator/README.md

 NOTE: You must have the Wikipedia module installed in order for this program to work.
 To do this, just type `pip install Wikipedia` in terminal.

-To run the program, run `Python 3 Wikipedia Summary Generator` in a terminal if you have Python 3.
+To run the program, run `python3 Wikipedia Summary Generator.py` in a terminal if you have Python 3.